The whos, whats, and whys of issues related to personal data and data protection in open-source projects on GitHub: Methodology

-In the following, we describe our analysis plan.
-First, we discuss the qualitative analysis we conduct based on what we observe during coding regarding the reasons for resolutions.
-Then we describe demographics of our population, followed by the quantitative analysis between the variables and the possibility to model predictive models for issue resolutions.
+In the following, we describe our qualitative and quantitative analysis.
+First, we describe the demographics of our population, followed by the quantitative analysis between the variables and the possibility to model predictive models for issue resolutions.
+Then, we discuss the qualitative analysis we conduct based on what we observe during coding regarding the reasons for resolutions.